Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

 Congratulations, you have a graph!
 You can click it to view it.
 To be honest, it probably isn't that impressive to look at, so let's run some queries and see what this data can really do.

-## Query the Graph
+## Query your Graph

-Storing a graph is one thing, but the actual problems only begin when you want to query information about a graph.
+Working with graphs involves not only storing them but also querying information about the graph structure.

-Finding the neighbors of a `vertex` is one crucial question one might have about a graph (or relation, which is the same thing).
-However, when you deal with graphs or relations in practice, you usually have a lot more questions.
+While finding the neighbors of a vertex is a common task when working with graphs or relations, there are numerous other queries you might want to perform.

-GDN provides several [Graph Functions](../graphs/graph-queries/graph-functions.md) for working with edges and vertices, to analyze them and their relations.
+Here are some queries that you can run in the query editor to get you started.

-### Breadth-first search
+### Breadth-First Search

-Get all cities with a direct flight to New York:
+Find all cities with a direct flight to New York:

 ```JavaScript
 WITH cities